 Instil Socialisation Skills

 German Shepherds are extremely faithful to their owners but distant to unfamiliar people.
-So, consider familiarising your dog with other dogs, your friends and strangers early.
+Rob Cammish at Total K9 says that protection dogs training require familiarising your dogs with other dogs.
+Protection dog training typically involves teaching the dog obedience commands, as well as specific protection behaviors such as barking on command, biting on command, and releasing on command.
 Train him/her to be patient with children who may not respect the dog’s boundaries and unintentionally provoke aggressive behaviour.

 With dark colours and a double coat, a German Shepherd is more vulnerable to getting overheated in summer.
 Therefore, make sure that your dog gets cool air, enough shade and lots of water to make it through hot months.